 The Code of Conduct (“the Code”) of the Company shall be observed by all Directors and employees of the Group.
 The Board will review the Code regularly to ensure that it continues to remain relevant and appropriate.
 The Code is made available for reference in the Company’s website at http://policies.segi.edu.my.

 Review of the Board Charter

-The Board Charter has been adopted by the Board in 1 November 2012.
-Subsequent amendments to the Charter can only be approved by the Board.
+The Board Charter has been adopted by the Board on 1 November 2012.
+Any subsequent amendment to the Charter can only be approved by the Board.

 The Board Charter will be periodically reviewed and updated in accordance with the needs of the Company and any new regulations that may have an impact on the Board's responsibilities.

 The Board Charter is made available for reference in the Company’s website at http://policies.segi.edu.my.

 In line with Malaysian Code on Corporate Governance 2012, the Board of Directors of SEG International Bhd. (“the Company” or “SEGi”) adopted a Code of Conduct (“the Code”) to address matters relevant to the Company’s legal obligations as well as other obligations to its stakeholders.
 There may be additional obligations that Directors, officers and employees are expected to behave or conduct when performing their duties.